prestonlab/bender_study/README.md

 pip install -e .
 ```

-Set up environment to run scripts (run on each login):
+Set up environment to run scripts (run on each login).
+The `.profile` will need to be edited for your specific setup (e.g., indicating where the data are located and where figures should be saved).

 ```bash
 . ~/analysis/bender_study/.profile